 WHAT MAKES THIS VENDOR UNIQUE

-- In addition to CHI’s certification-based trainings, we specialize in leading dozens of courses on a wide variety of topics including: motivational interviewing, the fundamentals of HIV/AIDS, behavioral risk assessment, caring for Muslim patients, cultural competency, and group education and facilitation skills.
+- We are a leader in curriculum design and development.
+Our team members have developed curricula which have been adopted by MassHealth, Massachusetts Department of Public Health, Centers for Disease Control and Prevention, USAID, and state, Federal, and International government agencies.
+In addition to our certification-based trainings, we specialize in leading dozens of courses on a wide variety of topics including: motivational interviewing, the fundamentals of HIV/AIDS, behavioral risk assessment, caring for Muslim patients, cultural competency, and group education and facilitation skills.

-- CHI is among the first interpretation and translation bureaus established in the United States.
+- We are among the first interpretation and translation bureaus established in the United States.
 For nearly 30 years, our Language Link program has trained hundreds of students to become certified Medical Interpreters.

-- CHI has been at the forefront of building the capacity of CHW Supervisors.
+- We have been at the forefront of building the capacity of CHW Supervisors.
 Our supervisory skills workshops have been delivered on an ongoing basis from coast-to-coast since 2009.
-These workshops are taught using a systems-thing approach with emphasis on achieving the triple-aim of reducing per capita cost, improving care, and improving health.
+These workshops are taught using a systems-thinking approach with emphasis on achieving the triple-aim of reducing per capita cost, improving care, and improving health.

 A SUCCESSFUL TA EXPERIENCE